junegunn/vim-easy-align/README.md

 ### Partial alignment in blockwise-visual mode

-In blockwise-visual mode (`CTRL-V`), EasyAlign aligns only the selected portions.
+In blockwise-visual mode (`CTRL-V`), EasyAlign command aligns only the selected parts, instead of the whole lines in the range.

 Consider the following case where you want to align text around `=>` operators.

 ```ruby